sob-hon/Today-I-Learned/JavaScript/Design-Patterns/proxy.md

 console.log(securedUser.email); // Throws: Error: Access denied: You do not have permission to access sensitive information console.log(securedUser.role); // Output: user (allowed)

+user.isAdmin = false;
+const regularUser = new Proxy(user, accessControlHandler);

-// Attempt to modify properties securedUser.name = "Jane"; // Throws: Error: Access denied: You do not have permission to modify properties securedUser.email = "jane@example.com"; // Throws: Error: Access denied: You do not have permission to modify properties securedUser.role = "admin"; // Throws: Error: Access denied: You do not have permission to modify properties
+// Attempt to modify properties regularUser.name = "Jane"; // Throws: Error: Access denied: You do not have permission to modify properties regularUser.email = "jane@example.com"; // Throws: Error: Access denied: You do not have permission to modify properties regularUser.role = "admin"; // Throws: Error: Access denied: You do not have permission to modify properties
 ```

 ### 🟢 `Enhanced Security and Access Control` :